 Christopher has experience of acting in disputes concerning the liability of professionals.
-He has acted both for claimants and defendants in claims involving lawyers and accountants.
+He has acted both for claimants and defendants, particularly in claims involving lawyers and accountants.

 - DPL v Geldards, acting for the defendant solicitors in a multimillion pound professional negligence claim, struck out following the claimant’s failure to provide security for costs following the defendant’s successful application (led by Andrew Sutcliffe QC);

 - RPL v McCarthy Tétrault, acting for an energy company in a multimillion dollar claim against allegedly negligent solicitors responsible for conducting due diligence and verification in connection with the company's listing on AIM (led by Andrew Sutcliffe QC);

 - acting in claims against solicitors involving allegations of negligence, breach of contract and fiduciary duty in the context of an extensive mortgage fraud (led by Andrew Sutcliffe QC).

 BCL, New College, University of Oxford - Distinction (2009)

 MA in Jurisprudence, New College, University of Oxford - First (2008)

 Scholar, Honorary Senior Scholar and Wallace Scholar of New College, Oxford

 Jules Thorn Scholar of the Middle Temple